Naseb-HR/R-networkD3/README.md

 # R-networkD3
 (Work in Progess)

-Creating interactive  web app such as organogram of organization where employee name, title and other info is shown.
+Creating interactive  web app such as organogram of an organization where employee name, title and other info is shown.
 The data is available in library package.